AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 {sample}Maps\_Move\_and\_Zoom\_05{sample}

 Note the difference between the previous two methods.
-When you call {api:anychart.charts.Map#zoom}.zoom(){api} multiple times, the map will be zoomed as many times as the method was called, while using {api:anychart.charts.Map#zoomTo}.zoomTo(){api} will zoom the map only once to the defined factor.
+When you call {api:anychart.charts.Map#zoom}zoom(){api} multiple times, the map will be zoomed as many times as the method was called, while using {api:anychart.charts.Map#zoomTo}zoomTo(){api} will zoom the map only once to the defined factor.

-The third zooming method is zooming to a particular region on a map using {api:anychart.charts.Map#zoomToFeature}.zoomToFeature(){api}.
+The third zooming method is zooming to a particular region on a map using {api:anychart.charts.Map#zoomToFeature}zoomToFeature(){api}.

 ```
 // zoom to a region